 The American Cancer Society estimates that there are over 200,000 newly diagnosed cases of prostate cancer annually.
 St. Francis Hospital acquired the da Vinci robotic system from Intuitive Surgical for the minimally invasive treatment of prostate cancer and reconstructive kidney surgery.
 St. Francis Hospital provides the most up-to-date technology for the treatment of both benign and malignant urological conditions in men and women.

 The da Vinci radical prostatectomy, when compared with traditional prostate surgery, provides patients with many benefits.
 These include small incisions, 80% less blood loss, up to two-thirds less post-operative pain and shorter recovery time.
 Most patients return to work within three weeks of surgery.
 And robotic prostatectomy avoids complications of traditional open prostatectomy such as incontinence and impotence.

-At St. Francis Hospital, we also employ the latest techniques used for the treatment of kidney cancers.
+We also employ the latest techniques used for the treatment of kidney cancers.
 They include minimally invasive procedures such as laparoscopic radical removal of the kidney and partial nephrectomies (removing the tumor and sparing the kidney).

 Urology - An Overview